cogsandsquigs/nand7400/README.md

 ## TODO:

 -   [ ] Labels are 16 bits wide, not 8 (and count as 2 arguments respectively).
+-   [ ] Add fuzzing testing/support for the assembler.
 -   [ ] Clean up code.